sile/efmt/FORMAT_RULES.md

 ```

 Note that if the replacement part of a macro is not a valid expression,
 `efmt` outputs the original text as is.
+Otherwise, TODO

 ### Type declaration